clairecleverlamb/SiliconValley_Trail/README.md

 | Survives Heroku dyno restart | **No** | **No** (ephemeral filesystem) |
 | Survives `flask run` restart on localhost | No | **Yes** |

-**Production upgrade path:** replace `get_game` / `put_game` in `server/game/state.py` with Redis (active sessions survive restarts, work across multiple dynos), and replace the `games/*.json` file I/O in `server/routes/game.py` with PostgreSQL `UPSERT` calls (durable saves, queryable).
+**Production upgrade path:** replace `get_game` / `put_game` in `server/game/state.py` with Redis (active sessions survive restarts, work across multiple dynos), and replace the `games/*.json` file I/O in `server/routes/game.py` with PostgreSQL `UPSERT` calls (durable saves, queryable leaderboards, user accounts).
 The rest of the app does not need to change because all storage access is isolated to those two files.

 ### Tradeoffs

-- **Single active session** in memory keeps the stack small; save/load is file-based JSON for local replayability without a database.
+- **Single active session in memory** keeps the stack small and dependency-free; save/load is file-based JSON for local replayability without a database.
 On Heroku both layers are ephemeral — a dyno restart wipes RAM and disk together.
 The designed upgrade path is Redis for active sessions and PostgreSQL for saves.
+- **Win condition checked before lose condition** in `loop.py` — if a player reaches San Francisco while simultaneously hitting a resource threshold (e.g. $0 cash on the final travel), the win fires and the game ends correctly.
+Checking lose first would produce a frustrating false loss on the winning turn.
-- **Arrival events** are skipped on the final hop into San Francisco so you get a clear win state instead of a blocking modal after victory.
+- **Arrival events are skipped on the final hop into San Francisco** so the player gets a clean win state instead of a blocking event modal after victory.
-- **Full state in every response** is slightly larger payloads but keeps the client trivial and guarantees the UI matches the server.
+- **Full state in every response** produces slightly larger payloads but keeps the client trivial — it re-renders from the JSON snapshot rather than maintaining its own derived state.
+- **`rng` injection on all randomised functions** (`pick_event`, `_apply_choice_outcome`, `action_pitch_vc`, `resolve_event_turn`) means tests can pass a seeded `random.Random(42)` or a controlled `Mock` for fully deterministic assertions, without monkey-patching the global `random` module.

 ### If I had more time

-- Multiple concurrent sessions keyed by cookie or URL `game_id`.
+- User accounts with persistent ownership of multiple saved games (current save system is anonymous, file-per-game).
-- Event choices stripped to labels for the client while keeping effects server-only.
+- Event choices stripped to labels for the client while keeping effects server-only (currently full event data including effects is sent to the browser, which a client could read).
 - Stronger narrative variety + achievement tracking tied to run outcomes.
+- Per-game locking on top of the current dict-level lock, for stricter concurrency safety if two requests for the same game arrive simultaneously.
-- Structured logging and health endpoints if this were deployed.
+- Structured logging and `/healthz` endpoint if this were a production service.

 ## AI usage in development

 Parts of this repository (file layout, docs, and some implementation scaffolding) were drafted with assistance from an AI coding tool, then reviewed, wired together, and tested by a human developer.
-Game balance and tests were verified locally with `pytest`.
+Game balance, tests, and all bug fixes were verified locally with `pytest`.

 ## Special Note
 Claire: "My GitHub repo currently shows only a few commits because I had to fix a nested Git repository issue midway through the project.
 My server/ folder had accidentally been initialized as its own separate Git repo, which meant commits were tracked there instead of at the project root — so client/, tests/, and requirements.txt were never being committed to GitHub at all.
 To fix the structure properly I removed the nested repo, re-initialized Git at the correct project root, and force-pushed.
 That reset the commit history, but the codebase itself is complete and unchanged.
 I'm happy to walk through any part of the code, the design decisions, or the bug fixes I made.
 Thank you! "